Interpreter Educator | Scholar | Coach

 My mission is to increase equity and access for Deaf and hard of hearing communities.

-Therefore, my research focuses on advancing teaching and learning in ASL and Interpreting Studies, with a particular emphasis on faculty development and student outcomes in interpreter education programs.
+My research focuses on advancing teaching and learning in ASL and Interpreting Studies, with a particular emphasis on faculty development and student outcomes in interpreter education programs.

 As the director of the ATLAS Research Lab, I lead initiatives to improve educational practices and support for ASL and Interpreter Educators.